 Delete all “NA” rows.
 These are rows for which data could not be joined between the LocationProbe and AccelerometerSensor files.

-Remove all filters and export worksheet as a csv file.
+Remove all filters and export worksheet as a CSV file.
 Lets name it “AcceJoinedData.csv”

-Invoke the addLabel python script and use “AcceJoinedData.csv” file in the script as input.
+Invoke the addLabel Python script and use “AcceJoinedData.csv” file in the script as input.

-The output of the script is another csv file with the “label” column appended to our joined csv file.
+The output of the script is another CSV file with the “label” column appended to our joined CSV file.
 Let us name the resultant file “ProcessedData.csv”